 Youth & Family Services (YFS) is a non-profit, tax exempt 501 C 3, community based provider.
-All services are offered at no charge or on a sliding scale fee (see Services page for programs available & program details).
-All employee's & volunteers at YFS have passed both a DPS & DFPS background check & must do so at least every 2 years.
+All services are offered at no charge or on a sliding scale fee All employee's & volunteers at YFS have passed both a DPS & DFPS background check & must do so at least every 2 years.
 YFS is not a federal, state or county agency.
 YFS is not Children's Protective Services (CPS) nor do we perform any of the functions of CPS, such as removing children from their homes.
-In fact just the oppposite is true...the goal of YFS is to preserve & strengthen the family unit.
-YFS primarily provides counseling, referral & community education.
-Persons employed at YFS live in the areas we serve.
-The staff at YFS are committed to providing the highest quality services available to the three county area.
+In fact just the opposite is true...the goal of YFS is to preserve & strengthen the family unit.

 YFS: Who are we & what do we do?

 Interested in applying to become a Board Member at YFS?

 Please contact us.